 Scala is an object-oriented language, so all Figaro elements are instances of an Element class.
 The Element class is parameterized by its value type.
 In Scala’s notation, the first element is an instance of Element[Int] while the second is an instance of Element[String].

 A constant is a particular type of element that is an instance of the Constant class, which is a subclass of Element.
 So, more specifically, the first element above is an instance of Constant[Int].
 Figaro’s representation is defined by a class hierarchy under Element.

+Every Figaro Element[U] has a field called value, which is the current value of the element and is of type U. For Constant elements, the value of the element never changes.
+However, for stochastic elements, the value of the element may change depending on the usage of the model, as explained in the next section.

 Atomic elements